 ECEC quarterly publication focus

-additional detail on a specific compensation cost topic of interest.
-This quarter focuses on supplemental pay benefit costs in private industry.
+This quarter’s release focuses on supplemental pay benefit costs in private industry.
+Topics of

-* March 2017—Compensation costs in selected metropolitan areas and health benefit costs in private industry
+• March 2018—Compensation costs in selected metropolitan areas and health benefit costs in

-* June 2017—Retirement and savings costs in private industry
+• June 2018—Retirement and savings benefit costs in private industry

 ECEC detailed information and measures

-For detailed information on Employer Costs for Employee Compensation, see Chapter 8,”National Compensation Measures,” of the BLS Handbook of Methods
+For detailed information on ECEC, see “National Compensation Measures,” of the BLS Handbook